 I’m not suggesting you let your child do whatever they want.
 The opposite of control isn’t chaos.
 It’s consideration.

 When you consider your kid, you acknowledge that their desires and needs are different than your own.
 I call that the “inner no.” When your child says “no” to you, they’re saying “yes” to something inside themselves.

 Developing a sense of self is important for your kid.
 You want to raise a confident adult who’s able to advocate for what they need.
 But without the right guidance, you’ll probably default to trying to control your child’s behavior, which undermines their self-confidence.

 Every parent I’ve worked with has made the mistake of trying to control their child in some way.
 But you can change your behavior and transform your relationship.
 (And incidentally, your child will probably start listening to you more often!)

-If making this change is important to you, then I highly recommend you watch my free webinar, 3 Common Mistakes Parents Make and How to Reverse Them.
+If making this change is important to you, then I highly recommend you read my free eBook, 7 Strategies to Keep Your Relationship With Your Kids From Hitting The Boiling Point.
 Letting go of control isn’t easy, but I’m confident that the techniques you’ll learn can help you get there.